 The best iPhone SE 2020 cases right now

 Apple offers two cases for the iPhone SE: A silicone case, which costs $35, and the leather option you see here, which only costs $5 more if you go to the right place.
 Apple's silicone cases always look nice when you get them, though they're also prone to wearing down very fast, with the soft-touch outer layer becoming gradually stickier over time before chipping off in frequently-touched areas.
-That was my experience when I had the same case for my iPhone 7 a few years back, and a cursory browsing of Reddit demonstrates I'm not alone.
+That was my experience when I had the same case for my iPhone 7 a few years back, and a cursory browsing of Reddit demonstrates I wasn't not alone.

 For that reason, we'd much rather recommend Apple's leather case, which is more durable than the silicone version, and looks and feels better, too.
 For the iPhone SE, the official leather case comes in Black, Midnight Blue and Red, with aluminum-accented buttons over the volume and power keys color matched to the leather, and an embossed Apple logo on the back that looks super classy.
 And at $45, it's actually reasonably priced as far as leather cases go, making this one of the best iPhone SE cases for a mix of style and substance.

 This one may seem like cheating, but iPhone 8 cases do indeed fit the iPhone SE, because both models share exactly the same dimensions.
 That means we can revisit one of our popular selections for the iPhone 8 — Tech21's Pure Clear — which grants 6.6 feet of drop protection to Apple's handsets for almost no added bulk beyond a no-frills TPU case.